 What Is the Ego?

-Freud described the ego as a part of personality that allows the id’s desires to be expressed in a way that is realistic and acceptable.
-The ego develops from the id, but has been modified by the influence of the real-world.
+Freud described the ego as a part of personality that allows the id’s desires to be expressed in a realistic and acceptable way.
+The ego develops from the id, but has been modified by the influence of the real world.

 Freud compared the relationship of the ego and id to that of a rider and horse.
-The horse is the powerful force that propels the two forward, but it is the rider that controls the direction and course that they follow.
+The horse is the powerful force that propels the two forward, but the rider controls the direction and course that they follow.

-In some cases, this might simply mean waiting to fulfill a need until you are in the right time and place, a process known as delayed gratification.
-For example, if you are tired, the ego would keep you from taking a nap until you are at home in a bed instead of drifting off in the middle of the work day.
+Sometimes, this might simply mean waiting to fulfill a need until you are in the right time and place, a process known as delayed gratification.
+For example, if you are tired, the ego would keep you from taking a nap until you are home in a bed instead of drifting off in the middle of the work day.

 What Is the Superego?